kernelkit/infix/doc/container.md

 > volume between containers.
 All the tricks possible with volumes may
 > be added in a later release.

+### Volume Management

+Volumes are persistent storage that survive container restarts and image upgrades, making them ideal for application data.
+However, this also means they **are not automatically removed** when a container is deleted from the configuration.

+This design choice prevents accidental data loss, especially in scenarios
+where:

+ - A container is temporarily removed and re-added with the same name
+ - A container is replaced with a different configuration but same name
+ - System upgrades or configuration changes affect container definitions

+To clean up unused volumes and reclaim disk space, use the admin-exec
+command:

+    admin@example:/> container prune
+    Deleted Images
+    ...
+    Deleted Volumes
+    ntpd-varlib
+    system-data

+    Total reclaimed space: 45.2MB

+The `container prune` command safely removes:

+ - Unused container images
+ - Volumes not attached to any container (running or stopped)
+ - Other unused container resources

+> [!TIP]
+> You can monitor container resource usage with the command:
+>
+>     admin@example:/> show container usage
+>
+> This displays disk space used by images, containers, and volumes,
+> helping you decide when to run the prune command.
+>
+> To see which volumes exist and which containers use them:
+>
+>     admin@example:/> show container volumes

 ### Content Mounts

 Content mounts are a special type of file mount where the file contents